Director of Farm Operations

 - Be in excellent physical condition and able to lift 50 lbs

-This is a permanent full-time position beginning in March 2019.
-Workflow will vary according to seasonal needs.
+This is a full-time position covering a maternity leave beginning in Feb/March 2020.
+Workflow will vary according to operational requirements.
 Must be available to work weekends and occasional evenings.
-Salary commensurate with experience includes two weeks paid vacation, extended health benefits, and deep discounts on farm products.
+Salary commensurate with experience includes two weeks paid vacation, extended health benefits, and discounts on farm products.

-Please send resume, cover letter and three work related references to email@example.com.
-Please include Director of Farm Operations Application in the subject line of the email.
-Applications will be accepted until November 15, 2018.
+Please send resume, cover letter and three work related references to email@example.com .
+Please include Director of Farm Operations in the subject line of the email.
+Applications will be accepted until a suitable candidate has been identified.